Anjum48/rl-examples/ppo/README.md

 - Work in progress...

 ### `CartPole-v1`
-- Works fine across a broad range of settings
+- Works fine with small batches

 ### `Pong-v0`
 - Work in progress...